Billy Smith (ice hockey): NHL beginnings

-Smith was drafted by the Los Angeles Kings in the fifth round of the 1970 NHL Amateur Draft from the Cornwall Royals of the QMJHL on June 11, 1970.
-He played two seasons with the Kings' minor league affiliate, the Springfield Kings of the American Hockey League, and won the Calder Cup with Springfield in 1970-71.
-He made his NHL debut with the Los Angeles Kings on February 12, 1972, at the Montreal Forum.
-The Kings lost 6-5 to the Canadiens.
-Smith faced 48 shots that afternoon, yielding the winning goal to Guy Lafleur with 22 seconds remaining in the game.
+Smith was drafted by the Los Angeles Kings in the fifth round of the 1970 NHL Amateur Draft on June 11, 1970.
+After two seasons in the AHL, he made his NHL debut with the Kings on February 12, 1972, at the Montreal Forum; the Kings lost 6-5 to the Canadiens, with Smith facing 48 shots that afternoon, yielding the winning goal to Guy Lafleur with 22 seconds remaining in the game.